Ischemic Stroke & CT Scans: A Quick Guide

 Can it predict recovery outcomes?

-A CT scan alone cannot precisely predict recovery, but it helps assess the extent of brain damage.
-Factors like the size and location of the infarct, the presence of brain swelling, and blood flow status from CT angiography or perfusion imaging can provide valuable insights.
-However, recovery also depends on individual factors such as age, overall health, rehabilitation efforts, and how quickly treatment was administered.
+A CT scan alone cannot accurately predict recovery, but it provides insight into extent of brain damage.
+Factors such as size and location of infarct, presence of swelling, and blood flow status from CT angiography or perfusion imaging offer valuable information.
+Recovery also depends on individual factors such as age, overall condition, rehabilitation progress, and speed of intervention.

 Conclusion